Dreamshala

 Based in Ohio, American Greetings Corporation is the second-largest producer of greeting cards in the world (after Hallmark Cards).

-They sell electronic greetings cards, paper greeting cards, party products, personalized e-gifts, etc.
+They sell electronic greeting cards, paper greeting cards, party products, personalized e-gifts, etc.

 15. Blue Mountain Arts

-Blue Mountain Arts pay their contest winners generously for poetry submissions: the winner gets $350, the runner up $200, and the second runner up $100.
+Blue Mountain Arts pays their contest winners generously for poetry submissions: the winner gets $350, the runner-up $200, and the second runner-up $100.

 16. Noble Cards